 Blue Nuance (Hue)

 As described in our CVD vs. HPHT review, the process used to create a lab diamond affects its color hue.
-HPHT diamonds can have a bluish hue due to boron impurities (sometimes noted as “blue nuance” on grading reports).
+HPHT diamonds can have a bluish hue due to boron impurities (sometimes noted as “blue nuance” or “faint blue” on grading reports).
 Natural diamonds with blue hues are rare; they typically have a yellowish hue due to nitrogen impurities.
 If the goal is to find a lab diamond that is visually similar to a natural diamond, then diamonds with a blue hue should be screened out.

 We’ve developed a computer vision-based approach to automatically classify whether a lab diamond has a blue hue (implemented as a toggle in our lab diamond price curves).
 A motivating example is shown below.
 Both 1.21ct F VS1’s are identical in terms of carat, color, clarity, cut, and price.
 However, the diamond on the left has a yellow hue while the diamond on the right has a blue hue.
 Our algorithm can identify blue hue in an automated way to help speed up the search process for a nice lab diamond.